mainTao/express-request-rate-limit/README.md

 There may be multiple instances running together, we need to know which one the debug log belongs to.
 For convenience, we specify its name in options.

 ### Specify QPS
-Some APIs may experience a sudden spike.
-For example, the QPS suddenly rise from 0 to 1000.
+Some APIs may experience a traffic surge.
+For example, the QPS suddenly rises from 0 to 1000.
 In this case, auto-tuning timer is too slow to detect the sudden change.
 So we should specify QPS to a higher value.

 NOTE: the cleaner timer has a range from 5 seconds to 5 minutes.
 If QPS > 1000, timer interval is 5 seconds.
 If QPS < 17, timer interval is 5 minutes.